The Bristol IVF Study

 The BRIST-IVF study is investigating factors associated with the success of IVF treatment.

-Our aim is to establish a clinical cohort of IVF patients in order to understand the factors that influence IVF success.
-We are recruiting women, and their partners, undergoing IVF treatment at the Bristol Centre for Reproductive Medicine (BCRM).
-We are asking participants to answer a short questionnaire, have height, weight and blood pressure measured, and provide urine and blood or saliva samples.
+We have established a clinical cohort of 501 women and their partners (966 participants) undergoing IVF treatment at the Bristol Centre for Reproductive Medicine (BCRM).
+We asked participants to answer a short questionnaire, have height, weight and blood pressure measured, and provide urine and blood or saliva samples.

 Find out more